ibm-cloud-docs/pattern-vpc-security/overview.md

  - Never apply IAM capabilities to a single user.
  - Use Trusted Profiles or access groups and assign policies to the access group.
  - Always use multi-factor authentication and a complex password and rotation policy.
- - Develop thorough documentation that dictates how IAM will be used and managed in your {{site.data.keyword.Bluemix_notm:}} account(s).
+ - Develop thorough documentation that dictates how IAM will be used and managed in your {{site.data.keyword.Bluemix_notm}} account(s).
  - Conduct regular, periodic reviews of your account IAM settings in relation to your IAM documentation and policies.
 Over time settings can drift or be inadvertently changes resulting in overly permissible states.
- - Conduct periodic reviews of IAM logs provided by [{{site.data.keyword.cloudaccessfulltraillong}}](/docs/activity-tracker?topic=activity-tracker-about) to look for access anomalies.
+ - Conduct periodic reviews of IAM logs provided by [{{site.data.keyword.cloudaccesstraillong}}](/docs/activity-tracker?topic=activity-tracker-about) to look for access anomalies.
 Discussed in a following section.

 ### Solutioning Guidance
  {: #IAM-guidance}